Rare Objects (film)

 Rare Objects is a 2023 American drama film co-written and directed by Katie Holmes.
 It stars Saundra Santiago, Derek Luke, Holmes and Alan Cumming.
-The film is based on Kathleen Tessaro's 2016 historic fiction novel Rare Objects.
+The film is based on Kathleen Tessaro's 2016 historical fiction novel Rare Objects.

 Plot

 Benita Parla (Julia Mayorga) seeks to rebuild her life after starting work at an antique store.
 She regains her confidence while working with her kind employer Peter Kessler (Alan Cumming).
 At the same time, she also meets one of her friends Diana Van der Laar (Katie Holmes) who is living with mental illness.
 Benita starts to learn more about herself and others around her through friendship.